Fire Ravages One Paterson Home, Damages Another

 Although an official cause wasn't immediately determined, a Passaic County prosecutor's detective was requested at the scene.

-The Red Cross was providing food, clothing and shelter to an as-yet undetermined number of displaced residents, Speziale said.
+The Red Cross was providing food, clothing and shelter for 22 displaced residents, Speziale said.

 Click here to sign up for Daily Voice's free daily emails and news alerts.